sodadata/docs/soda-agent/secrets.md

 ## Integrate with a secrets manager

-Use External Secrets Operator (ESO) to integrate your Soda Agent with your secrets manager, such as a Hashicorp Vault, AWS Secrets Manager, or Azure Key Vault, and securely reconcile the login credentials that Soda Agent uses for your data sources.
+Use External Secrets Operator (ESO) to integrate your self-hosted Soda Agent with your secrets manager, such as a Hashicorp Vault, AWS Secrets Manager, or Azure Key Vault, and securely reconcile the login credentials that Soda Agent uses for your data sources.

 For example, imagine you use a Hashicorp Vault to store data source login credentials and your security protocol demands frequent rotation of passwords.
 In this situation, the challenge is that apps running in your Kubernetes cluster, such as a Soda Agent, need access to the up-to-date passwords.